farhansaif488/flaskintro/README.md

 # flaskintro
-a simple to-do list hosted in heroku using flask and sqlite
+a simple to-do list app hosted in heroku